Jaza/flask-editablesite/README.rst

     export FLASK_EDITABLESITE_SECRET='something-really-secret'

 Then run the following commands to bootstrap your environment.

 ::

     git clone https://github.com/Jaza/flask-editablesite
     cd flask-editablesite
     pip install -r requirements/dev.txt

+Before running the app, you'll need to either specify DB config, or enable session store mode.
+See instructions further down for details on either of these.
+Then you can run the app with this command:

+::

     python manage.py server

 You will see a pretty welcome screen.

-Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration:

-::

-    python manage.py db init
-    python manage.py db migrate
-    python manage.py db upgrade
-    python manage.py server

 Dynamic Secret Key